 Meet Our Members

-Anna Schlichting was born on July 4, 1933, in Vienna, Austria.
+Anna Schlichting was born in 1933, in Vienna, Austria.
 Anna arrived in Canada in 1955, landing in Montreal.
 She and her husband lived in Kingston, Ontario for 25 years.
 Anna’s husband passed away in 1976 and in 1981, Anna made a visit to the Okanagan and fell in love with Vernon.
 She sold the home that she and her husband had built in Kingston and made the move here.
 Anna worked as a seamstress for many years and had also taken a course at the Hospice House where she looked after elderly people with Alzheimer’s.
 Anna retired from working at age 60 but continued to work doing volunteer work.
 Anna has one daughter that lives in Vienna and speaks 5 different languages!
 Her son is an aircraft engineer and lives in Kelowna, so Anna is very happy that he is so close by.
 Anna also has 2 grandchildren living in the United States and 1 great-grandson who is 4 years old.

 Anna did volunteer work for the Schubert Centre doing the birthday lunches.
 She also enjoyed the Bike ride for two and all the short bus trips before Covid 19 happened.
 Her wishes are that we are soon to be back to normal.
 Anna has been a member at the Schubert Centre since 1987.